01 of 05

 The 58 rooms of this sustainable resort run on solar energy and stretch across the jungle hillside on 10 acres near Manuel Antonio National Park, although the beach is a short drive away.
 Note that there are no TVs in this hotel, but panoramic views of the beach below and the private, 24-acre wildlife refuge provide plenty of eye appeal.

-Suites are large (ranging from 400 to 700 square feet), feature basic, rustic furniture that reflect the theme of sustainability.
+Suites are large (ranging from 400 to 700 square feet) and feature basic, rustic furniture that reflect the theme of sustainability.
 Some bathrooms feature a Jacuzzi for two.

 Weddings are held in their nature reserve’s butterfly atrium, where up to 70 guests can sip cocktails surrounded by flitting Lepidoptera and lush foliage.
-Or exchange vows on a nearby beach where the greenery of the jungle meets the sand.
+Another appealing option is to exchange vows on a nearby beach where the greenery of the jungle meets the sand.

-Dine at the hotel’s Claro Que Si Seafood & Grill for tapas, tasty nachos, Caribbean-spiced ceviche, calamari and even vegetarian options.
-Or try their signature plate, fish filet with caramelized onions, olives, tomato sauce and spices.
+Dine at the hotel’s Claro Que Si Seafood & Grill for tapas, tasty nachos, Caribbean-spiced ceviche, calamari, and even vegetarian options.
+Try their signature plate, fish filet with caramelized onions, olives, tomato sauce and spices.